seansteel3/Oil-and-Gas/README.md

 1. Regress a constant (β_0) on all the data
 2. Generate all possible knots for all possible hinge functions across all variables
-3. Select a hinge function by multiplying it to any already selected term in the model
+3. Select a hinge function by multiplying it to any already incorporated term in the model
 4. Select the “best” candidate in step 3 by least squares
 5. Repeat steps 2-4 until a set maximum number of variables reached or until a decrease in squared error reaches some threshold.